Generalizing the Multiple Exchange Property for Matroid Bases: Introduction

-Using \zcref{thm:main}, we prove the following robustness property of the local-search algorithm of matroid bases, asserting that its global suboptimality is bounded by the sum of the local errors.
+As an application of \zcref{thm:main}, we prove the following robustness property of the local-search algorithm of matroid bases, asserting that its global suboptimality is bounded by the sum of the local errors.

 \begin{restatable}{theorem}{robustness} Let $\bM$ be a matroid with ground set $E$ and basis family $\cB$, and $w\colon E \to \R$ a weight function.
 Let $B_0, B_1, \dotsc, B_k$ be a sequence of bases with $|B_i \setminus B_{i-1}| \le 1$ for all $1 \le i \le k$.
 Then,